-Hyundai Elantra owners have reported 15 problems associated with clutch (under the power train category).
+Hyundai Elantra owners have reported 15 problems related to clutch (under the power train category).

 See all problems of the 2008 Hyundai Elantra.

-Vehicle identification number (VIN) of the vehicle is KMHDN46D45_.
 39892 miles on 2005 Hyundai Elantra and told clutch needs replaced for an estimated $895.
 Told by dealer this is not covered under warranty as it is wear and tear.
 I have had a car with clutch for 30 years and never had a clutch go out in such a short time.
-This clutch issue occurred February 2, 2007.

 See all problems of the 2005 Hyundai Elantra.

 2003 Hyundai Elantra : clutch / transmission failure at 28,000 miles.
 Warranty will not cover.
 Hyundai has issue with high failure rates on standard clutchs 2003 2004 models.